My Good Life in France In Pursuit of the Rural Dream a Book Review

 Blog to Book

-In her words, “I’m a travel writer and maid to several dogs, cats, ducks, geese and chickens.”
+She says, “I’m a travel writer and maid to several dogs, cats, ducks, geese and chickens.”
 In 2012, Marsh started writing her blog “The Good Life France” to keep in touch with family and friends in the United Kingdom (UK) while the couple was in the middle of their farmhouse restoration and renovation.

 “The first month I blogged, Mark looked at the stats and told me I’d had 480 visitors.
 I was astonished.
 I had only told about 25 of my friends, and I asked them to follow me on Facebook as Mark said I could share my blog that way with them.
 Six months later I was getting 60,000 visitors a month, and I was totally hooked.
 I started to write more about France generally, the places I visited, the culture, Paris – everything and anything about France.
 The website just grew and grew and now has more than 3000 pages and more than a million page views a month and 128,000 friends on Facebook.”

 The Good Life France is now also in published magazine format four times a year, free to readers.
 Anyone can sign up and read it online or download a PDF.
-Here’s the summer issue.

-How would you describe your website The Good Life France?
+How would you describe your website, The Good Life France?

 It’s visually beautiful, honest, entertaining, helpful – everything you want to know about France and more.
 Fun, loads of articles about what to see and do, where to go, the best places, the secret places, how to speak French, books about France, how to buy property, rent a place – there’s just so much.